 teamLab: A Forest Where Gods Live – earth music&ecology

-Jul 19 - Oct 28, 2018 Mifuneyama Rakuen Saga, Japan
+Jul 19 - Oct 28, 2018 Mifuneyama Rakuen Takeo Hot Springs, Kyushu, Japan

-The forest, rocks, and caves of Mifuneyama Rakuen have formed over millions of years, and for thousands of years people have sought meanings in them.
+The forest, rocks, and caves of Mifuneyama Rakuen have formed over millions of years, and for thousands of years people have sought meaning in them.
 The park that we know today sits on top of this history.
 It is the ongoing relationship between nature and humans that has made the border between the forest and garden ambiguous, keeping this cultural heritage beautiful and pleasing.

-- teamLab: A Forest Where Gods Live
+- teamLab: A Forest Where Gods Live – earth music&ecology

 - Jul 19, 2018 - Oct 28, 2018

-*Drawing on the Water Surface Created by the Dance of Koi and Boats will not be available until the Sub Entrance opens.
+*"Drawing on the Water Surface Created by the Dance of Koi and Boats" will not be available until the Second gate opens.

 - Mifuneyama Rakuen

 +81-954-23-3131 (Mifuneyama Rakuen Hotel)